 Worry not, there is also an easy option to opt out of email notifications

-At workplace I worked on single Swift project, but rest of the projects have been Objective-C oriented.
-I am looking forward to see it changed soon.
+At the workplace, I worked on the single Swift project, but the rest of the projects have been Objective-C oriented.
+I am looking forward to seeing it changed soon.

 So, as I was saying I never really took an effort to thoroughly go through those weekly newsletters.
-On this new year I made a resolution to go through every newsletter, learn something new and if required write that down in the new Xcode project for learning purpose.
+In this new year, I made a resolution to go through every newsletter, learn something new, and if required write that down in the new Xcode project for learning purposes.

 So far so good.
 I have gone through 5 newsletters from last year.
-I usually skip some so called random stuff and tutorials related to WatchKit since for now I am not interested in it.
-(Sorry Natasha, I know you really like to play with WatchKit and make new apps out of it).
+I usually skip some so-called random stuff and tutorials related to WatchKit since for now I am not interested in it.

-Sometimes the same thing gets explained in different way while going through varied tutorials.
+Sometimes the same thing gets explained in different ways while going through varied tutorials.
 That helps too because I have very weak grasping power.

 Going through similar kind of tutorials helps me understand things better and more clearly over the course of time

-I will be venturing into few more tutorials over this weekend.
-So far I learned so many things about iOS9, Swift and Stack Views which were introduced in iOS9.
+I will be venturing into a few more tutorials this weekend.
+So far I learned so many things about iOS9, Swift, and Stack Views which were introduced in iOS9.
 Sometimes I am surprised that in spite of doing iOS development for almost 2 years I still have so many things to learn.

 I am learning and learning more into Swift.
 So far there are so many things I became enlightened with.
 Not just a Swift, but Objective-C too.
 Never stop to read, learn and give it back to community

 In case I was not so obvious, you can subscribe to curated weekly Swift newsletter from This Week in Swift.
-Just input your email address and clock
+Just input your email address and click